RockefellerArchiveCenter/aurora/README.md

 - Transfers are validated against the BagIt specification using `bagit-python`.
 - Transfers are validated against the BagIt Profile specified in their `bag-info.txt` file using `bagit-profiles-validator`.
 - Relevant PREMIS rights statements are assigned to transfers (see Organization Management section for details).

-## Appraising Digital Records

-Although the upfront validation provided by Aurora (particularly the BagIt Profile validation) should prevent many out-of-scope records from being accessioned, Aurora also allows archivists to review a queue of valid transfers to ensure they are relevant to collecting scope.
-Users with the appropriate permissions (see User Management section) can accept or reject transfers, and optionally can add an appraisal note.

-## Accessioning Digital Records

-Once transfers have been accepted, they are moved to the accessioning queue, where they are grouped by organization, record creators and record type.
-Archivists with the necessary permissions can create accession records, which represent data about one or (usually) more transfers.

-## Organization Management

-Organizations can be created or deleted by archivists with the necessary permissions (see User Management section).
-In addition, Aurora allows for the management of two additional types of objects associated with organizations.

-### BagIt Profiles

-[BagIt Profiles](https://github.com/bagit-profiles/bagit-profiles) allow for detailed validation of metadata elements included in a transfer.
-Aurora allows archivists to create, edit and delete these profiles, and provides a JSON representation of the Profile against which transfers can be validated.
-Each organization can only have one BagIt Profile.

-### PREMIS Rights Statements

-[PREMIS Rights Statements](https://www.loc.gov/standards/premis/understanding-premis.pdf) allow archivists to specify, in a machine-actionable way, what can and cannot be done with digital records.
-Aurora allows archivists to create, edit and delete one or more PREMIS Rights Statements, and associate them with record types.

-## User Management

-Aurora supports management of user accounts, and allows certain archivists to declare user accounts active or inactive, associate them with an organization, and assign them to roles.

-### User roles and permissions

-Aurora implements the following user roles and associated permissions:

-#### Read Only User

-All users have a few basic permissions:

-*  View all own organization transfers
-*  View all own transfers
-*  View dashboard for own organization
-*  View rights statements for own organization
-*  View BagIt Profile for own organization
-*  View own organization profile
-*  View own profile
-*  Change own password

-#### Archivist Users

-In addition to the permissions for **All Users**, users who are archivists have the following additional permissions:

-##### All Archivists
-*  View all transfers
-*  View all organizations
-*  View all organization profiles
-*  View all rights statements
-*  View all BagIt Profiles
-*  View appraisal queue
-*  View accessioning queue

-##### Appraisal Archivist

-In addition to the permissions of **All Archivists**, Appraisal Archivists have the following additional permissions:

-*  Accept or reject transfers
-*  Add appraisal notes to transfers

-##### Accessioning Archivist

-In addition to the permissions of **All Archivists**, Accessioning Archivists have the following additional permissions:

-*  Create accession records

-##### Managing Archivist

-In addition to the permissions of **All Archivists**, Managing Archivists have the following additional permissions:

-*  Accept or reject transfers
-*  Add appraisal notes to transfers
-*  Create accession records
-*  Add/edit organizations
-*  Add/edit users
-*  Add/edit rights statements
-*  Add/edit bag profiles

-##### System Administrator

-In addition to the permissions of **All Archivists**, System Administrators have the following additional permissions:

-*  Accept or reject transfers
-*  Add appraisal notes to transfers
-*  Create accession records
-*  Add/edit organizations
-*  Add/edit users
-*  Add/edit rights statements
-*  Add/edit bag profiles
-*  Change system settings

 ## API